Austrian Cricket Association

 The Austrian Cricket Association (Österreichischer Cricket Verband) is the national governing body of cricket in Austria.
 It was founded in 1981 by Kerry Tattersall as the Austrian Cricketers Association, following the re-introduction of cricket to Austria in 1975 with the founding of Vienna Cricket Club – as 1.
 Vienna Cricket Verein.
 Cricket was recorded as being played in Vienna as far back as the 1890s, traditionally by gardeners of mercantile families.
 During the post-war occupation of Austria, cricket was also played by allied forces members.
 Since 2017, the Austrian Cricket Association has been an associate member of the International Cricket Council, and it is one of the founding members of the European Cricket Council.
-The European Cricket Council, now known as ICC Europe, is responsible for the administration of the ICC's European Development Program.
+The European Cricket Council, now succeeded by ICC Europe, is responsible for the administration of the ICC's European Development Program.